falcosecurity/falco-website/content/en/docs/developer-guide/source.md

 #### Build results

-Once Falco is built, the three interesting things that you will find in your `build` folder are:
+Once Falco is built, the two interesting things that you will find in your `build` folder are:

 - `userspace/falco/falco`: the actual Falco binary
 - `driver/src/falco.ko`: the Falco kernel driver
-- `driver/bpf/falco.o`: if you built Falco with [eBPF support](#enable-ebpf-support)

 If you'd like to build a debug version, run cmake as `cmake -DCMAKE_BUILD_TYPE=Debug ..` instead, see the [CMake Options](#cmake-options) section for further customizations.